WOMEN IN SCIENCE: Archive Material, Trails and Talks

 Is there a scientific woman you think should feature in our year of celebrations?
 We would love to hear about them.
 Drop us an email at email@example.com.

-Use this family trail to travel through our collections and find out about women like Caroline Herschel, an astronomer, and Ada Lovelace, a forerunner of computer coding.
+Follow our Women and Science trail to discover more links to the collections and find out about Caroline Herschel, an astronomer, and Ada Lovelace, a forerunner

 Drop-in, ages 7+

-This trail across the collections of Oxford University’s Gardens, Libraries and Museums aims to highlight just some of the incredible women who are represented within our wonderful collections and buildings, from artists and scientists to curators.
+A trail across the collections of Oxford University’s Gardens, Libraries and Museums celebrating some of the women who are represented within our collections

 Ada Lovelace: The Making of a Computer Scientist